nadiamariduena/python-intro-2024-privat/0_installation.md

 <br>

-- GO to the extentsion in your visual studio code, look for **Python intelliSense** (it s the first on the list)
+- GO to the extensions in your visual studio code, look for **Python Microsoft** (it s the first on the list)